Allergen testing in laboratory

 Certification and accreditations:

-Product recalls due to the presence of undeclared allergens can be an expensive business, so it is essential that any potential partner you are thinking about working with is correctly qualified and certified in line with industry requirements.
+Undeclared allergens can lead to product recalls.
+Product recalls are expensive!
+You need to make sure that any potential laboratory you are considering working with are both correctly qualified and certified in line with industry requirements.

-For example, at Campden BRI, we hold both the ISO 17025 accredited laboratories and UKAS accreditation standard, which are among the most stringent in the food industry.
+Campden BRI credentials – We hold ISO17025 and UKAS accreditation – amongst the most stringent in the food industry.

 Testing methods and capabilities